Victorian Childhood Hearing Longitudinal Databank (VicCHILD)

 Study focus

-To provide a register and population-based longitudinal research databank of Victorian children born with a permanent hearing loss to create a unique resource for advancing research in hearing loss.
+To provide a register and population-based longitudinal research databank of deaf and hard of hearing children in Victoria, to create a unique resource for advancing research in hearing loss.
 Specific objectives are to facilitate population-based research (including data linkage) that will describe secular trends in outcomes over time for repeated birth cohorts; support population-based quality improvement activities over time; identify and quantify biological and psychosocial factors that predict outcomes; and facilitate randomised controlled trials of new management and treatment approaches.

 Sampling frame